theTytoAlba/CmpE436Homeworks/CmpE436HW3/README.txt

 This is correct because the only state p doesnt exist is s0 and it has r. s2 |= ¬p → r
-For s2; if there is no p, there is going to be r. s2 only has one next node, which is s1.
+For s2; if there is no p, there is going to be r. s2 only has one next node, which is s1. s1 has p, therefore it does not violate this condition.
+Correct.

 ii.
 s0 |= Ft